-There were no unrecognized tax benefits as of November 30, 2018, 2017 and 2016.
+There were no uncertain tax positions as of November 30, 2019, 2018 and 2017.
 The Company recognizes any interest and penalties related to uncertain tax positions, if any, as income tax expense.
 Accrued interest and penalties are included within the related tax liability line in the consolidated balance sheet.
-As of November 30, 2018, 2017 and 2016, there were no accrued interest and penalties related to uncertain tax positions.
+As of November 30, 2019, 2018 and 2017, there were no accrued interest and penalties related to uncertain tax positions.
 The Company is subject to income taxes in Canada and the United States.
-With few exceptions, the tax years that remain subject to examination as of November 30, 2018 are 2014 to 2018 in Canada and 2015 to 2018 in the United States.
+With few exceptions, the tax years that remain subject to examination as of November 30, 2019 are 2015 to 2019 in Canada and 2016 to 2019 in the United States.